 There is never time to reflect on the key issues and what it will take to make the business successful.
 Short-term thinking is prevalent and management has adopted an “idea of the month” mindset.

-Revenue targets will not be met, just like last year
+Revenue targets will not be met, again

 That revenue target was probably a wild guess, anyway.
 You’re lacking the insight and tools to set good revenue targets.
 The sales targets were perhaps no more than inspired guesses, or wishful thinking – not based on real information and sound planning and forecasting.